-The List of People Trying to Separate You From Your Money is Long…and Growing
+Lots of People Are Trying to Separate You From Your Money

 Every year, hundreds of billions of dollars are spent to convince us to part with our money, so it is on us to be savvy consumers and to take charge of what we purchase, when, and at what price.

 Although I have never been in marketing, I have always found the science behind advertising it fascinating.
 In college, I came across this old slide set in the library that dissected a variety of print ads, pointing out how they were designed to appeal to a buyer and produce a sale.
 Nothing was left to chance, whether it was the color of a shirt on a kid who didn’t eat anything except Wheaties, or the amount of bubbles floating to the top of a glass of Coca-Cola.

 Today’s ads are just as well researched and designed—if not more so.
 And, because so much of our lives are open to tracking, marketers are able to target ads to us based on what they anticipate we will want to purchase.
 For example, I recently looked at courses recommended on The Muse, a career/job search website, from my laptop.
 That night, I was playing Words With Friends on my tablet and you will never guess what ad played after I submitted my word?
 An ad for the very course I had looked at earlier that day.
 I was both in awe and a little freaked out.